l2beat/l2beat/packages/backend/discovery/taiko/ethereum/diffHistory.md

 ## Description

-New ProverSet implementation: add possibility for authorized admin to call depositBond and withdrawBond on TaikoL1contract.
-These function don't exist yet on TaikoL1contract, so this change is probably the beginning of a bigger update.
+New ProverSet implementation: added possibility for authorized admin to call depositBond and withdrawBond on TaikoL1contract.
+These functions don't exist yet on TaikoL1contract, so this change is probably the beginning of a bigger update.

-ProverSet address changed in L1RollupAddressManager, old implementation still in use under ProverSetProxy
+ProverSet address changed in L1RollupAddressManager, old implementation still in use under ProverSetProxy.

 ## Watched changes